Hope of Israel Ministries (Church of YEHOVAH):

 Two Chronologies

-The time period of Ollamh Fodhla's reign (some seven or eight centuries before Christ), recorded above by Seumas MacManus, reflects one of two main chronologies of the Irish kings found in the ancient Irish annals.
+The time period of Ollamh Fodhla's reign (some seven or eight centuries before the Messiah), recorded above by Seumas MacManus, reflects one of two main chronologies of the Irish kings found in the ancient Irish annals.
 Roderic O'Flaherty's chronology in his Ogygia, places the arrival of the Milesians under Heremon in the year of approximately 1,000 B.C.; whereas The Annals of the Kingdom of Ireland, compiled by the Four Masters, places the invasion of Ireland at a time shortly after the Exodus (ca. 1434 B.C.).
 When the history of the Milesians is studied carefully, it becomes evident that The Annals of the Kingdom of Ireland contain the CORRECT chronology of the Irish kings.

 The Fall Festival